 Undergraduate Courses: LT220/420: Chekhov, T222/SL422: Dostoevsky, LT240/SL440: Soviet Literature, SL322: Fourth-Year Russian II, SL560: Capstone Seminar, LT247/SL245: Literature and Revolution

 Graduate Courses: SL703: Russian Romanticism, SL801: Critical Theory and Practice, SL900: Contemporary Russian Performance

-My research falls into three main areas: Russian Romanticism in its European context, post-Soviet literature and culture, and Russian theater and performance.
-I am currently working on two book-length projects: a study of Alexander Pushkin’s sense of the tragic and a second study that examines the proliferation of documentary practices in post-Soviet culture.
-In addition, I am working on a new anthology of plays from the New Russian Drama, which will soon be published by Columbia University Press.
-While treating different genres and periods, all of these projects explore a number of shared problems and themes: the process of cultural transfer and translation, the refraction of history and ideas through art, the emergence of new artistic movements and their impact on culture and politics, and manifestations of performativity across media.
+My research falls into three main areas: Russian Romanticism in its European context, late and post-Soviet literature and culture, and Russian theater and performance.
+I am currently working on two monographs: a study of Alexander Pushkin’s sense of the tragic and a second study that examines the intersection of performance and politics in contemporary Russia.
+While treating different genres and periods, all of my work explores a number of shared problems and themes: the process of cultural transfer and translation, the refraction of history and ideas through art, the emergence of new artistic movements and their impact on society and politics, and manifestations of performativity across media.
 In addition to my academic work, I occasionally work as a literary translator and dramaturge.

 Pushkin’s Tragic Visions (book manuscript in preparation)